changyi2018/CBRN.github.io/seminar.md

 **Register for CBRN seminars**: http://hk.mikecrm.com/4GHAgZg.

 ## **<center>Past workshops</center>**
+### **<center>Tenth workshop</center>**
+The speaker of our tenth seminar was David Yang from Harvard University.
+His personal website is [http://davidyyang.com/](http://davidyyang.com/).

+The title and abstract of the paper is as follows:

+#### **<center>Exporting the Surveillance State via Trade in AI</center>**

+What are the international ramifications of China’s emergent leadership in facial recognition AI?
+We collect global data on facial recognition AI trade deals and document two facts.
+First, we show that China has a comparative advantage in this technology.
+It is substantially more likely to export facial recognition AI than other countries, and particularly so as compared to other frontier technologies.
+This comparative advantage may stem in part from the Chinese government’s demand for the technology to support its surveillance state — a form of “home-market” effect — as well as Chinese firms’ access to large government datasets.
+Second, we find that autocracies and weak democracies are more likely to import facial recognition AI from China, in particular those lacking domestic AI innovation or experiencing political unrest.
+No such political bias is observed in AI imports from the US or in imports of other frontier technologies from China.
+To the extent that China may be exporting its surveillance state via trade in AI, this can enhance and beget more autocracies abroad.
+Regulations of AI trade should thus be framed around regulations on products with global externalities.

+**Register for CBRN seminars**: http://hk.mikecrm.com/4GHAgZg.

 ### **<center>Ninth workshop</center>**
 The speaker of our ninth seminar was Yuan Zhang from University of Texas at Dallas.
 Her personal website is [https://profiles.utdallas.edu/yuan.zhang2](https://profiles.utdallas.edu/yuan.zhang2).